percona/psmysql-docs/docs/upgrade-myrocks.md

 # Upgrade from systems that use the MyRocks storage engine and partitioned tables

-MySQL 8.1 only provides support for partitioned table for the InnoDB storage engine.
+MySQL {{release}} only provides support for partitioned table for the InnoDB storage engine.

 If you use partitioned tables with the *MyRocks* storage engine, the upgrade may fail if you do not enable the native partitioning provided by the storage engine.